-Essential Service purchases and certain fees and expenses are routine, non-competitive, repetitive, and essential to the everyday operation of the University.
+Essential Service purchases and certain fees and expenses are routine, non-competitive, repetitive, and essential to the everyday operation of WVURC.
 Information regarding purchasing and/or paying for essential services and expenses is located in Appendix A. Authorization to make payment shall be made by the appropriate department head or designee or higher authority, with final approval by the CPO or designee.
-Examples of the University's Essential Services include, but are not limited to, the following types of services and expenses:
+Examples of the WVURC's Essential Services include, but are not limited to, the following types of services and expenses:

-- 1. Accreditation fees and site visit costs; - Advertising of the University and its programs such as billboards, television, radio, print, or other media.
+- 1. Accreditation fees and site visit costs; - 2.
+Advertising of WVURC and its programs such as billboards, television, radio, print, or other media.
 This does not include services to develop such advertising, unless required by the advertising medium; - 3.
 Association dues and professional memberships; - 4.
 Athletic, Esports, and Academic team travel and related expenses; - 5.
 Athletic and Esports conference affiliation agreements; - 6.
 Athletic and Esports game contracts; - 7.
 Books and related items, including those for libraries; - 8.
-Cash advances: - Contracts for artists, entertainers and speakers with terms and conditions approved by WVU General Counsel and signed by the CPO, or designee, and others who are charging travel expenses only for their services; - 10.
-Credit card and bank fees: - Editing and publishing services and agreements with terms and conditions approved by the General Counsel and signed by the CPO or designee; - 12.
-Equipment maintenance contracts with terms and conditions approved by WVU General Counsel and signed by the CPO, or his designee - 13.
-Federal, state, county, and municipal fees and assessments; - 14.
-Funeral home expenses related to approved research; - 15.
-Hospitality expenses;
+Cash advances; - 9.
+Contracts for artists, entertainers and speakers with terms and conditions approved by WVU General Counsel and signed by the CPO, or designee, and others who are charging travel expenses only for their services; - 10.
+Credit card and bank fees; - 11.
+Editing and publishing services and agreements with terms and conditions approved by the General Counsel and signed by the CPO or designee; - 12.
+Educational services, including any associated fees; - 13.
+Equipment maintenance contracts with terms and conditions approved by WVU General Counsel and signed by the CPO, or his designee - 14.
+Federal, state, county, and municipal fees and assessments; - 15.
+Funeral home or final disposition expenses related to approved research; - 16.
+Hospitality expenses; - 17.
+Immediate need to provide safety, health and/or welfare of the students, faculty or staff as approved by the General Counsel or signed by the CPO or designee; - 18.
+Insurance premiums (after BRIM approval) and deductibles; - 19.
+Inter-library loan charges; - 20.
+Inter/intra-institutional charges and fund transfers; - 21.
+License fees of all types after WVU General Counsel review; - 22.
+Medical and doctor's fees, prescriptions, drugs, medical sundries, fees for human subjects, medical studies, tests, x-rays, CAT Scans, MRIs and emergency medical procedures and tests of all types; - 23.
+Postage; - 24.
+Professional legal services and expenses (WVU General Counsel approval required); - 25.
+Published books, whitepapers, or other original content in paper or electronic form;

-- 16. Insurance premiums (after BRIM approval) and deductibles; - 17.
-Inter-library loan charges; - 18.
-Inter/intra-institutional charges and fund transfers; - 19.
-License fees of all types after WVU General Counsel review; - 20.
-Medical and doctor's fees, prescriptions, drugs, medical sundries, fees for human subjects, medical studies, tests, x-rays, CAT Scans, MRIs and emergency medical procedures and tests of all types; - 21.
-Postage; - 22.
-Professional legal services and expenses (WVU General Counsel approval required); - 23.
-Published books, whitepapers, or other original content in paper or electronic form; - 24.
-Real estate brokerage services with terms and conditions approved by WVU General Counsel and WVU Real Estate Operations; - 25.
-Refunds to federal, state, or municipal agencies, and other miscellaneous refunds; - 26.
-Registration and tuition fees; - 27.
-Resale merchandise, sundries, food, related items; - 28.
-ROTC uniform items: - 29.
-Shipping, export control/handling, customs, and freight charges; - 30.
-Software and associated supplier required hardware, software licenses, and software maintenance agreements with terms and conditions approved by WVU General Counsel and WVU Information Technology Services ("ITS") and signed by the CPO, or their designee; - 31.
-Student child care; - 32.
-Student health insurance; - 33.
-Student awards, scholarships, stipends, loans, and grants of all types; - 34.
-Subscriptions, periodicals, and publications; - 35.
-Temporary space agreements of less than six (6) months; - 36.
-University travel expenses, and other reimbursements outlined in the University's Travel Manual, including Education Abroad; - 37.
-Utilities of all types, including cable TV and connections and disconnection; and - 38.
+- 26. Real estate brokerage services with terms and conditions approved by WVU General Counsel and WVU Real Estate Operations; - 27.
+Refunds to federal, state, or municipal agencies, and other miscellaneous refunds; - 28.
+Registration and tuition fees; - 29.
+Resale merchandise, sundries, food, related items; - 30.
+ROTC uniform items; - 31.
+Shipping, export control/handling, customs, and freight charges; - 32.
+Software and associated supplier required hardware, software licenses, and software maintenance agreements with terms and conditions approved by WVU General Counsel and WVU Information Technology Services ("ITS") and signed by the CPO, or their designee; - 33.
+Student child care; - 34.
+Student health insurance; - 35.
+Student awards, scholarships, stipends, loans, and grants of all types; - 36.
+Subscriptions, periodicals, and publications; - 37.
+Temporary space agreements of less than six (6) months; - WVURC travel expenses, and other reimbursements outlined in the WVURC's Travel Manual, including education abroad; - 39.
+Utilities of all types, including cable TV and connections and disconnection; and - 40.
 Vehicle, aircraft and equipment fuel.